 Bike Smart Club

 Let’s get moving!
 Kids love to be active, what better way to get some exercise than bicycling.
 Riding a bike can play a leading role in shaping a child’s future.
 Cycling can not only boost the health of youngsters, cut car use and reduce travel costs, but also improve their outlook and quality of life.
 The American Trauma Society, PA Division is here to offer The Bike Smart Club for your child.
 Join the ATSPA Bike Smart Club to order an approved bicycle helmet and receive a certificate of completion, collapsible water bottle, and reflective zipper pull.
 We supply the educational materials to help you teach your child the safety of biking.
 Review these powerful bike safety tips with your child.
-Then watch the Bike Safety Slideshow with him/her.
 Club Membership Fee: $20.00